Frequently Asked Questions

 - Educate yourself on the average cost of a remodel.
 A rule of thumb is to not let your kitchen-remodeling budget exceed 15% of your home’s fair market value.

 - Plan your budget for a 10% overage in case there are unexpected expenses that occur.
+Remodeling can have some blind spots.
+Issues may be uncovered behind walls that are uncommon and unavoidably need to be corrected.

 - Work closely with your designer to understand the cost differences between the various types of materials, door styles, and finish techniques.
 We can help you determine which aspects of your cabinetry selection and design are fixed versus variables, based on the selection you make.